CrossEvol/what_todo/README.md

 - ~~after update the task, it will be freeze and I can not edit again. but after I create a new task , I can edit anyone .~~
 - remove origin bloc logic which is coupled with add_task
 - remove origin bloc logic which is coupled with edit_task
-- remove origin bloc logic which is coupled with completed_tasks
+- ~~remove origin bloc logic which is coupled with completed_tasks~~
-- remove origin bloc logic which is coupled with uncompleted_tasks
+- ~~remove origin bloc logic which is coupled with uncompleted_tasks~~
+- apply PopScope as more as possible